mglaser99/mt_fs21_ex5/README.md

 # 2 Experiments with Byte Pair Encoding

+For this exercise I chose the translation direction de-nl.
+All the steps are therefore only run on the respective data.

 I added multiple shell scripts that run all the required steps of exercise 2.
 To run them in the right order I added them to the instructions below.

 In order to train the different models with the train.sh script only the model_name variable in the scripts needs to be adapted to the respective model name.